-Most plans have the option of paying taxes when you put the money into the account, rather than when you take it out.
-This is called making a Roth contribution.
+Most plans have the option of paying taxes when you put the money into the account rather than when you take it out.
+This is called a Roth contribution.

 Safe Harbor 401(k)s

 A Safe Harbor 401(k) is ideal for high earners looking to invest aggressively in a retirement account.
-Unlike traditional plans, a Safe Harbor does not need to pass discrimination tests to prove that it benefits employees and not just highly compensated executives.
-Employers can choose to make nonelective contributions, 2% match, 3% match, or 100% match.
+Unlike traditional plans, a Safe Harbor does not need to pass deferral and match discrimination tests to prove that it benefits all employees and not just highly compensated executives.
+Employers can choose to make a non-elective contributions of 3% or a match of up to 6%.

-A SIMPLE 401(k) is a hybrid between an IRA and a 401(k) that allows you to bypass compliance testing and allows employees to take out loans from their accounts if necessary.
-Employees become immediately vested, and there is less flexibility for employers to customize.
+A SIMPLE 401(k) is a hybrid of an IRA and a 401(k).
+These accounts allow you to bypass compliance testing and enable employees to take out loans from their accounts, if necessary.
+Employees are immediately vested and there is less flexibility for employers to customize.

-You can open a 401(k) for yourself (and a spouse), even if you have no other employees as a sole proprietor, freelancer, or startup entrepreneur.
+You can open a 401(k) for yourself (and a spouse or partner), even if you have no other employees as a sole proprietor, freelancer, or startup entrepreneur.
 You may make contributions as an employer and employee to maximize your tax-advantaged savings.